hiamjoseph/Writeups_EASY/Verify/Writeup.md

 The _challenge.zip_ contains a _checksum.txt_ file; it contains a SHA-256 hash.
-You can either use the `sha256sum *` in your 'files' folder command to display all the hashes for the files decrypt the one with the same hash in the _checksum.txt_ file.
+You can either use the `sha256sum *` in your 'files' folder command to display all the hashes for the files.
+Decrypt the one with the same hash in the _checksum.txt_ file.

 ---